Chiral symmetry in non-Hermitian systems: product rule and Clifford algebra: Introduction

 \section{Introduction}

-Chiral symmetry plays an important role in the study of topological phases of matter \cite{Hasan,Qi,Alicea,Beenakker,Sarma_RMP,Sarma_QI,Alicea_PRX}.
-It warrants that the energy spectrum of the system is symmetric about a well-defined energy level, such as the Fermi level or the energy of an uncoupled orbital, which is chosen as the zero energy.
-Recently \cite{Malzard,zeromodeLaser}, the exploration of chiral symmetry in non-Hermitian systems \cite{NPreview,NPhyreview,RMP,Moiseyev_book} has also attracted fast growing interests, especially with the advent of topological photonics \cite{Lu} and lasers \cite{St-Jean,Bahari,Bandres,Zhao,Pan,Parto,Leykam}.
-In non-Hermitian systems, the energy spectrum is complex in general, and chiral symmetry, defined by the anti-commutation relation of the Hamiltonian and a linear operator, warrants that the complex spectrum is symmetric about the origin of the complex energy plane.
-As a consequence, a non-Hermitian zero mode, with its energy right at the origin of the complex plane \cite{zeromodeLaser}, can still exist similar to its Hermitian counterpart.
+Chiral symmetry is pivotal among other symmetries that provide protection to topological states \cite{Hasan,Qi,Alicea,Beenakker,Sarma_RMP,Sarma_QI,Alicea_PRX}.
+It was originally conceived in quantum mechanics to describe the conserved handedness of Dirac fermion fields, and it often accounts for the symmetry of energy bands with respect to the Fermi level or the energy of an uncoupled orbital in condensed matter physics.
+A natural extension of chiral symmetry can be introduced in non-Hermitian physics \cite{NPreview,NPhyreview,RMP}, where the energy spectrum is complex in general.
+Its definition via the anti-commutation relation of the Hamiltonian and a linear operator now warrants a complex spectrum symmetric about the origin of the complex energy plane \cite{Malzard,zeromodeLaser}.
+As a consequence, a non-Hermitian zero mode, with its energy right at the origin of the complex plane, can still exist similar to its Hermitian counterpart.
+Such exotic states and associated topological phases of matter have attracted fast-growing interest in photonics and related fields \cite{Lu,St-Jean,Bahari,Bandres,Zhao,Pan,Parto,Leykam}, which are inherently open systems and demand a systematic study and characterization of non-Hermitian chiral symmetry.

-On the one hand, the easiest way to construct a non-Hermitian system with chiral symmetry is to maintain the sublattice symmetry of an underlying Hermitian system (such as in a tight-binding square or honeycomb lattice with no on-site detunings) and lift its Hermiticity by introducing asymmetric couplings \cite{zeromodeLaser}.
+On the one hand, the easiest way to construct a non-Hermitian system with chiral symmetry is to maintain the sublattice symmetry of an underlying Hermitian system (such as in a tight-binding square or honeycomb lattice without on-site detunings) and lift its Hermiticity by introducing asymmetric couplings \cite{zeromodeLaser}.
 While this approach can be applied to both periodic \cite{Malzard} and finite-size systems, it does not utilize one important benefit provided by the non-Hermitian platforms in optics and photonics \cite{NPreview}, namely, the availability and tunability of gain and loss in optical cavities and waveguides, which are represented by an imaginary detuning between different lattice sites.
 On the other hand, if we directly apply such an imaginary detuning to a Hermitian system with chiral symmetry, its chiral symmetry will be lifted and we often obtain non-Hermitian particle-hole (NHPH) symmetry instead, which results in a spectrum symmetric about the imaginary axis of the complex energy plane \cite{zeromodeLaser,Malzard,Kohmoto,defectState,NHFlatband_PRJ}.